chriskj/advent-of-code-2020/Readme.md

 # Advent of Code 2020
 Sharing my solutions for Advent of Code 2020, this one describes the method/libraries I've used.
+## 12 Dec
+- Simple structures, however manual approach

+## 11 Dec
+- Back to numpy arrays again to manipulate structure

+## 10 Dec
+- Tricky one - tried generating all solutions, but was too slow.
+- Tried again with recursive functions, also too slow
+- Added caching and it was quick

+## 9th Dec
+- Simple lists/enumerate

+## 8th Dec
+- Functions!
+-
 ## 7th Dec
 - Recursive functions
 -